 Employees under the 10-week leave model are not required to attend work during term breaks.
-The six weeks of additional leave are taken at each two-week term break intervals between Terms 1 and 3.
-The four weeks of annual leave is taken during the Term 4 December-January break (with leave loading).
-Public holidays that occur during nonterm weeks are paid but not included as leave.
+The six weeks of additional leave are taken at each two-week term break interval between Terms 1 and 3.

+The four weeks of annual leave are taken during the Term 4 December-January break (with leave loading).
+Public holidays during non-term weeks are paid but not included as leave.